Milanxam/u-chat/README.md

 The app uses nextjs 13 and a google sign in, you can friends and chat in realtime, send emojis and more!

+### Features

+- Using next js app router
+- best practice security measures
+- google Oauth for logging in